jordibisbal/functional-php/README.md

 #### doOr()

-Return a function than invokes `$fn` a throwable is  thrown, `$failFn` is invoked, prefixing the throwable to the function parameters.
+Return a function than invokes `$fn`, if a throwable is  thrown, `$failFn` is invoked, prefixing the throwable to the function parameters.

 ``Closure JBFunctional\doOr(callable $fn, callable $failFn)``